 Now adding the question before the first sentence, Is it true that the train to Sydney.
 The sentence is not making any sense.
-It has the train as the subject but there is no helping verb, the sentence is just a phrase, therefore, making no sense.
+It has the train as the subject, but there is no helping verb; the sentence is just a phrase, making no sense.

-Let’s revise the difference once again, phrase consists of two or more words connected to each other to form a unit whereas clause forms a part of the sentence having a subject that performs the action.
-The phrase is a part of a sentence or a clause whereas a clause is a fragment of a sentence.
-The clause will always have a subject and a predicate whereas the phrase does not require any such supplements.
-The phrase will always have to take support to convey a meaningful sentence, whereas a clause can independently convey a meaningful sentence until and unless it is not a dependent clause.
+Let’s revise the difference again; a phrase consists of two or more words connected to each other to form a unit, whereas a clause forms a part of the sentence with a subject that performs the action.
+The phrase is a part of a sentence or a clause, whereas a clause is a fragment of a sentence.
+The clause will always have a subject and a predicate, whereas the phrase does not require any such supplements.
+The phrase will always have to take support to convey a meaningful sentence.
+In contrast, a clause can independently convey a meaningful sentence until and unless it is not a dependent clause.
 So, the phrase vs clause difference is evident from the above explanations and the points mentioned in the image.
-The phrase will always require a clause to build a sensible sentence whereas, the clause requires no such support, and it can solely be used to deliver a sensible sentence.
+The phrase will always require a clause to build a sensible sentence, whereas the clause requires no such support, and it can solely be used to deliver a sensible sentence.

 Contact HomeworkStand for English assignment help services.

-Although, the article has tried to explain the difference between phrase vs clause, if you are still unsure and have received an assignment on the same lines, feel free to contact us.
-We are always there to help our students who are unable to complete their assignments be it an English assignment or any other assignment on any subject.
+Although the article has tried to explain the difference between phrase and clause, if you are still unsure and have received an assignment on the same lines, feel free to contact us.
+We are always there to help our students who are unable to complete their assignments, be it an English assignment or any other assignment on any subject.
 At totalassignmenthelp.com, being proficient in English is a necessary requirement.
-The writers in our team consist of scholars, teachers, university professors, etc. who are experienced in their fields.
-They are able to solve English assignments at a quicker pace as compared to other subject assignments and for them writing assignments on phrase vs clause is easier.
-We ensure that each student gets a writer who is a native of the country to which the student belongs in order to evade any language problem or concerns related to the style of writing.
-Being a native to the land helps the writer to understand what the professors are looking for when they give an assignment to a student.
+The writers in our team consist of scholars, teachers, university professors, etc., who are experienced in their fields.
+They can solve English assignments at a quicker pace than other subject assignments, and writing assignments on phrase vs clause is easier.
+We ensure that each student gets a writer who is a native of the country to which the student belongs in order to avoid any language problems or concerns related to the writing style.
+Being a native of the land helps the writer understand what the professors look for when they give an assignment to a student.
 Our writers put their 100% effort while writing an assignment so that the student can score well.

 Placing an assignment request is an easy process at HomeworkStand.
 You can contact us on our website or any other social media platform, and we will guide you on how to place an order.
 You can check our services and review our sample pages to ensure that you have contacted a responsible organization.
 Once you are satisfied, you can discuss the details of the assignment, along with its price.

-Charging a high price is never practiced at HomeworkStand, so you can be assured that you will get your phrase vs clause assignment at a reasonable rate.
-Our prices are negotiable, and we sent quotations only when we both have agreed on a price.
-Charging a reasonable rate does not mean that we will compromise with the quality.
+Charging a high price is never practised at HomeworkStand, so you can be assured that you will get your phrase vs clause assignment at a reasonable rate.
+Our prices are negotiable, and we send quotations only when we both have agreed on a price.
+Charging a reasonable rate does not mean that we will compromise on the quality.

 Delivering quality work is our priority, and the sample papers uploaded on our website are proof of the same.
 You can read the reviews provided for our services, or you can also contact your classmates who we are sure must be our loyal customers.
-Academic assignments are not marked looking at the student or how well the paper has been presented rather it is done basis the quality delivered.
-Quality is considered as the backbone of our assignment writing services which are delivered on time.
+Academic assignments are not marked looking at the student or how well the paper has been presented; rather, it is done basis of the quality delivered.
+Quality is considered the backbone of our assignment writing services, which are delivered on time.

-We ensure that we do not discourage our students by providing assignments after their deadline.
-Deadline plays an important part while writing an assignment and it also carries some marks which if submitted later may result in deductions.
-One of the other reasons to provide assignments before the deadline is to give the students a chance to review the assignment prepared by our writer, experienced in writing assignments related to phrase vs clause.
-If the student feels that the assignment is good to go, he can go ahead and submit the work, or if he thinks there is a scope of improvement then he can update us, and we will not charge for any revision being asked.
+We ensure that we do not discourage our students by providing assignments after their deadlines.
+Deadline plays an important part while writing an assignment, and it also carries some marks which, if submitted later, may result in deductions.
+One of the other reasons to provide assignments before the deadline is to give the students a chance to review the assignment prepared by our writer, who is experienced in writing assignments related to phrase vs clause.
+If the student feels that the assignment is good to go, he can go ahead and submit the work, or if he thinks there is a scope for improvement, then he can update us, and we will not charge for any revision being asked.

-We hope that the paper will help you to write assignments on all the topics related to English, including a commentary on the debate of phrase vs clause.
-If in the future, you deem it necessary to approach an assignment help website, we request you to try us.
-By doing so you can see for yourself that we are able to deliver an assignment meeting your expectations along with a quality that you have been looking for.
+We hope the paper will help you write assignments on all the topics related to English, including a commentary on the debate of phrase vs clause.
+If, in the future, you deem it necessary to approach an assignment help website, we request you to try us.
+By doing so, you can see for yourself that we are able to deliver an assignment meeting your expectations along with the quality that you have been looking for.